soracom/soracom-sdk-swift/Whatever/CodeGeneratorForSoracomSDKSwift/README-CodeGeneratorForSoracomSDKSwift.md

 This tool is for working on the SDK project itself (soracom-sdk-swift); it is not necessary to use this tool just to use the SDK.

 To use this tool, you must have swagger-codegen installed (`brew install swagger-codegen`).
+And you need macOS 10.12+ and Xcode 8+.

 以上